Ioana-Denisa/Employee/README.md

-# Employee Management System
+# Employee Management

 ##  Description
-**Employee Management System** is an application designed to streamline the management of employees within a factory environment.
-It provides an intuitive interface for maintaining employee records, monitoring their activity, and managing user roles.
-The system is tailored to ensure efficient handling of employee data and interactions.
+**EmployeeManagement** is an application designed to manage protective equipment (e.g., helmets, boots, vests, etc.) within a factory environment.
+It helps maintain traceability, optimize inventory management, and streamline the distribution process.

 ---

 ##  Key Benefits
-- **Comprehensive Employee Database Management**: Add, update, remove, and search for employee records.
+- **Traceability** of protective equipment usage
-- **Role-Based Access Control**: Securely manage different user roles (Admin, Worker, Staff, and Management).
+- **Efficient tracking** and inventory management
 - **User-friendly interface** for all roles
-- **Request Management**: Workers can submit and track requests related to their employment details.
+- **Low stock notifications** for timely restocking
--  **Activity Logs**: Track employee activity and history for better decision-making.
+- **Quick search** for employees and equipment details

 ---